aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 ### 3.2.
 In case of concern

-Should there still be concern an infection may occur, here are some tips that should make recovery of the system far less painful.
+Should there still be concern an infection may occur, here are some tips that should make recovery of an infected system far less painful.

 1. Make it possible to access the hard disk directly.
     - With virtual machines and the like this is trivial as the hard disk exists as a file on the host system.
 The malicious boot sector can then be easily overwritten with a valid one.
     - However, for physical machines it’s important to have the proper hardware/software in place to allow for direct reading/writing of the hard disk.
+No accessing the disk from the infected host allowed!
 2. Keep a valid boot record at hand.
     - Though it’ll most likely be easy enough to find a proper boot record, taken from a non-infected system, it is handy to keep a valid one easily accessible.
     - This valid boot record can then be used to overwrite the malicious boot record, curing the infection.
 3. Full system backups!
     - For this specific malware it may be overkill as it does not actually encrypt any files, but in general it’s a good idea to make regular backups of important systems.
-    - It is also advised to store this backup off the system itself.
+    - It is also advised to store this backup on another system.
 This way it is less likely to be tampered with or become inaccessible (like with this specific malware).

 ### 3.3.
 The cure